 Where is Monument Valley

 Monument Valley is in the Navajo Nation Reservation, on the border of the states of Utah and Arizona.

 You can visit the park from both states and find the state line right before the visitor center.

 How to get to Monument Valley

-Getting to Monument Valley by car can be done in different ways.
-Because of its location, the park can be reached from different states, such as Arizona, Utah, Nevada, and New Mexico.
+Because of its location, you can reach the park from different states, such as Arizona, Utah, Nevada, and New Mexico.